ManimCommunity/manim-plugintemplate/README.rst

 If you are interested in CI/CD pipelines and using GitHub Actions to automatically publish releases to your PyPI project, you can setup a PyPI API Token, or PyPI Test API Token for your project.
-Then on your GitHub repository you can setup a secret tab under settings.
+Then on your GitHub repository you can setup a secret under the repository's settings, followed by the appropriate GitHub Action.

 See the official Python documentation on `publishing Python package distributions using GitHub Actions